OrderlyNetwork/contract-evm/README.md

    The most important contracts for `settlement layer`, or in another word, the Ledger side.
 They are `Ledger`, `OperatorManager`, `FeeManager`, `MarketManager`, `VaultManager`.
 All these contracts are deployed on the Orderly L2 based OP Stack to provide the settlement service for Orderly users.

-   On Ledger side, the `Ledger` contract is the main contract to store the user's account information and execute actions according to the function call from `OperatorManager`, and the `OperatorManager` contract is used to receive the operation request from CeFi, the `FeeManager` contract is used to manage the fee collector address, the `MarketManager` contract is used to manage the market information for trading context, the `VaultManager` contract is used to manage the token balance of the Vault contract on each EVM chain.
+   On Ledger side, the `Ledger` contract is the main contract to store the user's account information and execute actions according to the function call from `OperatorManager`, and the `OperatorManager` contract is used to receive the operation request from Engine, the `FeeManager` contract is used to manage the fee collector address, the `MarketManager` contract is used to manage the market information for trading context, the `VaultManager` contract is used to manage the token balance of the Vault contract on each EVM chain.

    Check [conflunce here](https://wootraders.atlassian.net/wiki/spaces/ORDER/pages/279838766/Solidity+Contract+Overview) for more info